MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### link.clicked.action

-The event is used to track users' success in viewing a URL in the Edge web view and completing standard web scenarios in that web view without facing errors
+The event is used to track users' success in viewing a URL in the Microsoft Edge web view and completing standard web scenarios in that web view without facing errors.

 The following fields are collected:

-- **account_type** – if the Edge web view was launched from an email or event in Outlook, type of the account where the URL came from
+- **account_type** – if the Microsoft Edge web view was launched from an email or event in Outlook, type of the account where the URL came from

-- **action** – action performed by the user inside Outlook from the moment they tap on a URL to when they exit that flow (opened the link in the Edge web view, page failed to load in the web view, performed a search in the web view, exit the Edge web view to open the link in a web browser application, etc.)
+- **action** – action performed by the user inside Outlook from the moment they tap on a URL to when they exit that flow (opened the link in the Microsoft Edge web view, page failed to load in the web view, performed a search in the web view, exit the Microsoft Edge web view to open the link in a web browser application, etc.)

 - **duration** – duration of the user session

-- **launch_type** – if the Edge web view was launched, was it from Outlook, from a widget, or from an OS component
+- **launch_type** – if the Microsoft Edge web view was launched, was it from Outlook, from a widget, or from an OS component

-- **origin** – if the user performed an action in the Edge web view, origin of that action
+- **origin** – if the user performed an action in the Microsoft Edge web view, origin of that action

 - **referrer** – the location of the URL the user tapped on (email, calendar event, TXP card, etc.)

-- **search_scope** – if the user performed a search in the Edge web view, scope of that search (All, Images, Videos, etc.)
+- **search_scope** – if the user performed a search in the Microsoft Edge web view, scope of that search (All, Images, Videos, etc.)

-- **search_subtype** – if the user performed a search in the Edge web view, was it an initial search or a refined search
+- **search_subtype** – if the user performed a search in the Microsoft Edge web view, was it an initial search or a refined search

-- **session_summary_page_loaded_count** – number of pages loaded by the user during their session in the Edge web view
+- **session_summary_page_loaded_count** – number of pages loaded by the user during their session in the Microsoft Edge web view

-- **session_summary_search_count** - number of Bing searches performed by the user during their session in the Edge web view
+- **session_summary_search_count** - number of Bing searches performed by the user during their session in the Microsoft Edge web view

-- **session_summary_session_id** – identifier for the present user session in the Edge web view
+- **session_summary_session_id** – identifier for the present user session in the Microsoft Edge web view

-- **txp** – if the Edge web view was launched from a TXP card, event type for that card (dining, flight, etc.)
+- **txp** – if the Microsoft Edge web view was launched from a TXP card, event type for that card (dining, flight, etc.)

-- **txp_component** - if the Edge web view was launched from a TXP card, UI component type for that card
+- **txp_component** - if the Microsoft Edge web view was launched from a TXP card, UI component type for that card

 #### log.event.appointment.attendee